Train drivers will strike again over pay

 - Published

-Train drivers at 12 rail companies will strike again as part a long-running dispute over pay, union bosses said.
+Train drivers at 12 rail companies will strike again as part a long-running dispute over pay, union bosses say.

 Up to 9,500 members of the Aslef union will walk out on Saturday 26 November.

-The latest industrial action follows four previous 24-hour strikes by drivers, which have led to train services being cancelled and delayed.
+The latest industrial action follows four previous 24-hour strikes by drivers, which led to train services being cancelled and delayed.

-The union, which wants drivers' wages to keep pace with the rising cost of living, said talks with rail firms broke down due to no pay offer.
+The union, which wants wages to keep pace with the rising cost of living, said talks with rail firms broke down due to no pay offer being made.

 "We regret that passengers will be inconvenienced for another day.
 We don't want to be taking this action," said Aslef's general secretary Mick Whelan.

-The rail industry has been hit by several strikes across the UK in recent months, with different unions representing different jobs staging walk-outs, largely due to issues around pay.
+The UK rail industry has been hit by a wave of strikes in recent months, with different unions representing different job roles staging walk-outs.

 Which train companies are affected?